 - Did we apply the lessons from the workshop?

-- Did we iterate on our Business Model Canvas?
+- Did we iterate on our Business Model Canvas for agile transformation?

 - Does our landing page represent our value proposition?